emon-webdev/pro-learner-client/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [https://quiz-app-a9.netlify.app/](https://quiz-app-a9.netlify.app/) to view it in your browser.
+Open [https://pro-learner-auth.web.app/](https://pro-learner-auth.web.app/) to view it in your browser.

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.